 The Butcher, the Baker, the Sustainability Professional – Part 2 (It’s Not Easy Being Green: A Millennial’s Journey)

-Mar 5, 2018 Marie King 5 min read Today’s job market can be a tough place for millennials.
+Today’s job market can be a tough place for millennials.
 We contend with “lack of work ethic” and “entitled” stereotypes while just trying to get a foot in the door somewhere that is willing to take a chance on us despite our different (or “lack of”) experience.
+It can be a scary place to be — especially if you aren’t willing to lay your values aside in the name of earning a dollar.

-Feb 12, 2018 Lillian Grant 6 min read When FigBytes executive and co-founder Ted Dhillon suggested one of his team members, Faryal Diwan, apply for the GreenBiz 18 Emerging Leaders Scholarship, she was swamped with work and didn’t give it much thought at first.
-As an Implementation Specialist her workload is demanding, so initially, she
+When FigBytes executive and co-founder Ted Dhillon suggested one of his team members, Faryal Diwan, apply for the GreenBiz 18 Emerging Leaders Scholarship, she was swamped with work and didn’t give it much thought at first.
+As an Implementation Specialist her workload is demanding

-Jun 7, 2017 Colin Grant 25 min read At the four-day Sustainatopia event in San Francisco from May 7-10, one of the sessions that FigBytes’ Colin Grant moderated was a super-panel of sustainability champions from three very recognizable industry brands, as diverse from one another as they are household names.
-The session theme was, “Driving
+At the four-day Sustainatopia event in San Francisco from May 7-10, one of the sessions that FigBytes’ Colin Grant moderated was a super-panel of sustainability champions from three very recognizable industry brands, as diverse from one another as they are household names.